 “What we’re trying to replicate is a tenderloin where you actually have the muscle fibers.
 The texture is a bit more pleasing than what we’d call a ‘chewed-and-glued.’
 It’s a different technology,” Hochman told Fortune in September 2021.
 “Our plan is to try to replicate that Kentucky Fried Chicken as close as we can, obviously without using the animal.
 A lot of that is about how the chicken cuts and tears and the mouthfeel.
 The gold standard is the chicken tenderloin or chicken strip.”

 But, as of writing, KFC’s Beyond Chicken is no longer.
-The launch was meant to be a limited-time release coinciding with the new year.
+Last year’s launch was meant to be a limited-time release coinciding with the new year.
 In Yum!’s Q1 2022 earnings call, the KFC parent company revealed that the plant-based chicken “elevated the brand and boosted relevance, resulting in more media impressions than any other product launch in the brand’s history.”
 Yum! did not respond to VegNews’ inquiry if the plant-based chicken would return, or if there are plans to trial a new type of vegan meat.

 Although we should be used to this at this point, customers outside the US are much luckier when it comes to plant-based options at KFC.
 In Canada, you can order a plant-based chicken sandwich made using Lightlife’s meat-free chicken.
 And, all locations in the UK have a vegan chicken burger on the menu, featuring a crispy cutlet made by the old-school meatless brand, Quorn.
 Now, let’s put aside our jealousy and get to what’s actually vegan on KFC’s US menu.

 Vegan options at KFC